-nftables will begin to replace it).
-It is actually a front end to the kernel-level netfilter hooks that can manipulate the Linux network stack.
+Iptables is a standard firewall included in most Linux distributions by default.
+It is a command-line interface to the kernel-level netfilter hooks that can manipulate the Linux network stack.
 It works by matching each packet that crosses the networking interface against a set of rules to decide what to do.

 When the defined pattern matches, the action that takes place is called a target.
 A target can be a final policy decision for the packet, such as

 A user can create chains as needed.
 There are three chains defined by default.
 They are:

 Each chain can contain zero or more rules, and has a default policy.
 The policy determines what happens when a packet drops through all of the rules in the chain and does not match any rule.
 You can either drop the packet or accept the packet if no rules match.

 Iptables can also track connections.
 This means you can create rules that define what happens to a packet based on its relationship to previous packets.
 The capability is “state tracking”, “connection tracking”, or configuring the “state machine”.

 The netfilter firewall that is included in the Linux kernel keeps IPv4 and IPv6 traffic completely separate.
 The Iptables tools used to manipulate the tables that contain the firewall rulesets are distinct as well.
 If you have IPv6 enabled on your server, you will have to configure both tables to address the traffic on your server.

 Note: Nftables, a successor to Iptables, integrates handling of IPv4 and IPv6 more closely.
 The iptables-translate command can be used to migrate Iptables rules to Nftables.